 - Genital ulcer disease.

-Some bacterial respiratory diseases (such as pneumonia) for which azithromycin treatment is FDA-approved are opportunistic infections.
-An opportunistic infection is an infection that occurs more frequently or is more severe in people with weakened immune systems -- such as those infected with HIV -- than in people with healthy immune systems.
+Some bacterial respiratory diseases (such as pneumonia) for which azithromycin treatment is FDA-approved are opportunistic infections (OIs) of HIV.
+An OI is an infection that occurs more frequently or is more severe in people with weakened immune systems -- such as people with HIV -- than in people with healthy immune systems.
 To learn more about opportunistic infections, read the AIDSinfo What is an Opportunistic Infection? fact sheet.

 - Toxoplasma gondii encephalitis (also called toxoplasmosis).